lokimeyburg/lokimeyburg.github.io/_posts/2015-04-25-objectively-prioritizing-requirements-features.md

 One problem someone might identify is that moving through the list from top to bottom is not always the most efficient.
 They're right.
 Moving between unrelated tasks can be quite costly.
 Instead, group the list of problems by market segment, key strategic initiatives, personas or any method that logically makes sense.
 For agile folks, these groups would be considered 'epics'.
 The epic with the highest total score should be the one you work on next.

 You may wish to modify the formula slightly depending on your company's overall strategy.
-For example I often add an additional multiplier called "urgency" when working with startups.
+For example you might add an additional multiplier called "urgency" when working in a startup.
 It's designed to account for the fact that some problems only have a small window of opportunity.
 If you have to do something in the next three months, give it an urgency score of 2.
 You can even use half-point numbers such as 1.5 or 0.5 to encourage or discourage certain criteria.
-Perhaps you're a SaaS company and features people will pay for are more important, so you may consider adding a "will pay us" multiplier instead.

 > score = evidence &times; impact &times; urgency